The Welsh Rugby Union Limited

 The WRU majority owns Millennium Stadium plc, WRU National Centre of Excellence Limited and WRU Supporters Club Limited.
 The WRU also owns 83.5% of Millennium Stadium Experience Limited.

-We are reviewing our business and our supply chain to fully understand the risks that we face in this regard.
+We continue to review our business and our supply chain to fully understand the risks that we face in this regard.

 - we expect our suppliers to comply with their obligations under the Modern Slavery Act 2015 and to place similar expectations on their respective suppliers;

-- we are incorporating relevant contractual obligations into our supplier contracts, such that our suppliers will:
+- we incorporate relevant contractual obligations into our supplier contracts, such that our suppliers will:

 - undertake to comply with the Modern Slavery Act 2015;